-After the public circulation period, all comments will be considered, and Caltrans will select a preferred alternative and make the final determination of the project's effect on the environment.
+After the public circulation period, all comments were considered, the Project Development Team (PDT) selected a preferred alternative, and Caltrans made the final determination of the project's effect on the environment.
+The Build Alternative has been identified as the preferred alternative, as discussed further in Section 1.4.7.